LaTeX Packages by Robert Whittaker

 - Chapter-specific appendices with separator, using the

-subappendix package.
+subappendix

 - Customisation of the default latex running page headers, to look